vmware-archive/lobot/README.md

       key_pair_name: myapp_ci
       id_rsa_path: ~/.ssh/id_rsa
     github_private_ssh_key_path: ~/.ssh/id_rsa

+## Adjust Defaults (Optional)
+In your ci.yml, there are defaults set for values that have the recommened value.
+For example, the instance size used for EC2 is set to "m1.large", which costs $230/month.
+If you don't need to increase your memory size for Jenkins or TeamCity, you could elect to use "c1.medium" instead which costs about half that.
+You can also save on EC2 costs by using a tool like cimonitor or ylastic to schedule when your instances are online.

 For security, the lobot:install task added config/ci.yml to the .gitignore file since it includes sensitive AWS credentials and your CI users password.
 Keep in mind that the default build script ci_build.sh uses the headless gem and jasmine.
 You'll want to add those to your Gemfile or change your build command.